 Creating a region where LGBTQ+ people thrive means empowering all LGBTQ+ youth ages 13-24, with help they need to reach their full potential.
 All services are free to youth.

 The Sacramento LGBT Community Center’s youth programs offer an array of services for LGBTQ+ youth, their family, friends, and allies.
 Our goal is to provide youth housing, workshops, social enrichment, and leadership opportunities that lead to improved economic and social justice, mental and physical health, and self-sufficiency.

-Drop-In Center: 7-days a week, 12-6 p.m., the Q-Spot offers LGBTQ+ and allied youth a brave space to hang out amongst community peers, play video games, watch TV, enjoy snacks, do homework, get help with job applications, financial aid, or other resources.
+Drop-In Center: The Q-Spot is open Monday through Fridays 12 p.m.-6 p.m. and Saturdays at 10 a.m.- 4 p.m.
+The Q-Spot offers LGBTQ+ and allied youth a brave space to hang out amongst community peers, play video games, watch TV, enjoy snacks, do homework, get help with job applications, financial aid, or other resources.
 Youth receive social and emotional support through mental health respite and peer mentorship.
 Free services include: